 Software and Hardware Used

-- TextMate - the best text editor
+- TextMate - an old but wonderful text editor

 - KeyCastr - visual keyboard shortcuts